-Conditions: Recommended: basic knowledge in so physics of glasses and supercooled liquid. • • • Credit Requirements: written report on the experiments (editing time 2 weeks) Frequency: irregular (usu. winter semester) Recommended Semester: from 1.
+Conditions: Recommended: basic knowledge in solid state physics, basic knowledge in physics of glasses and supercooled liquids Credit Requirements: written report on the experiments (editing time 2 weeks) Frequency: irregular (usu. winter semester) Recommended Semester: from 1.
 Minimal Duration of the Module: 1 semester[s] Contact Hours: Repeat Exams Permitted: according to the examination regulations of the study program